 The sequencing of the seminars is an intentional scaffold and serves as a foundation for a statement of teaching philosophy, syllabus development, and the creation of course projects and assessments.
 The seminar sequence is offered once each semester and once over the summer.
 Participants are not required to take the seminars in a single semester.
 For example, a participant could take Teaching Philosophy in the fall semester and Course Design and Learning Technologies in the spring.
-Detailed descriptions of the seminars can be found on the Program Requirements page.
+Registration for online seminars is currently closed.

 Participants who have enrolled in Certificate Program prior to August 1, 2013, are required to take the Teaching Philosophy seminar.
 The Learning Technologies seminar is an elective.
 Participants do not need to take the Course Design seminar; it is neither required nor an elective.